Whittington Music Festival – Data Privacy Policy

 9.1 This policy will be reviewed annually.

-9.2 If we make changes to our privacy statements or processes we will post the changes here.
+9.2 If we make changes to our privacy statements or processes we will post any changes on our website www:whittingtonmusicfestival.org.uk.
 Where the changes are significant, we may also choose to email individuals affected with the new details.
 Where required by law, will we ask for your consent to continue processing your data after these changes are made.